dpoettler/ExtendedChars/README.md

 String ExtendedChars::extendChars(const String &str) Converts a UTF-8 string to a format that can be displayed using the Adafruit GFX library with extended characters.

+## Contributing
+Update the already supported fonts or create your own with the [Adafruit GFX Font Customizer](https://tchapi.github.io/Adafruit-GFX-Font-Customiser/)

 ## License
 This library is licensed under the GPL v3 License.